matthewstyers/krem-base-kit/README.md

 (_It's not coincidental that these four features comprise 1/3 of the [12-Factor Application](http://12factor.net)._)

-In it's vanilla configuration, the 4 fundamental components are configured as follows:
+In it's vanilla configuration, the 4 fundamental components are structured as follows:

 ```sh
 |---keystone: